Alluxio/alluxio/docs/en/ufs/Storage-Overview.md

 ## Running Alluxio Locally

-Start up Alluxio locally to see that everything works.
+Once you have configured Alluxio to your desired under storage system, start up Alluxio locally to see that everything works.

 ```shell
 $ ./bin/alluxio format